statamic/v2-docs/content/collections/tags/widont.md

   between the last two words of each paragraph.
 description: Prevent widows in your content.
 id: c56974d4-70cf-45da-82d9-e25c1f4078a8
+parameters:
+  -
+    name: words
+    type: 'integer *2*'
+    description: >
+      The number of words to add non-breaking spaces to at the end of the string.
 ---
 ## Usage {#usage}